-Thousands of hard working real estate professionals are responsible for the great city and county we have today.
+Viva la Frederick!
+Thousands of hard working real estate professionals are responsible for the great city and county we enjoy today.
 It's been a long journey since Daniel Dulany designed his fledgling town on Maryland's western frontier and began selling lots to adventurous immigrants.
-Many REALTORS (R) proudly wore the moniker, and have passed on as new individuals have picked up their cause of serving as "the Voice of the Frederick Property Owner."
+Many REALTORS® wore the moniker proudly and have passed away over the years.
+New individuals have picked up their cause of serving as "the Voice of the Frederick Property Owner."

 Richard Potts (1873-1945)

 Markwood D. Harp (1869-1926)